hugla/hugla-node-http/README.md

 ## Plugging in

 In case you need some middleware to be added to express' middleware chain use ``` .addMiddlewareSetupAction() ``` method on ``` HuglaHttp ``` class instance, providing a function that needs to be called during middleware setup process.
-That method will called with express app argument, that you can use to attach your middleware.
+That method will be called with express app argument, that you can use to attach your middleware.
 ``` .addMiddlewareSetupAction() ``` method needs to be called before ``` .setup() ``` is called for ``` HuglaHttp ``` class instance, as middleware setup process happens during ``` .setup() ``` method execution.

 Middleware setup action will also receive node's http server as second argument.